-Blue Cross and Blue Shield of Minnesota is an independent corporation operating under a license from the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield plans.
+Blue Cross is an independent corporation operating under a license from the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield plans.
 The Blue Cross and Blue Shield Association permits us to use the Blue Cross and Blue Shield service marks in the state of Minnesota.
-Blue Cross and Blue Shield of Minnesota is not acting as an agent of the Blue Cross and Blue Shield Association.
-No representation is made that any organization other than Blue Cross and Blue Shield of Minnesota and your employer will be responsible for honoring this contract.
-The purpose of this paragraph is for legal clarification; it does not add additional obligations on the part of Blue Cross and Blue Shield of Minnesota not created under the original agreement.
+Blue Cross is not acting as an agent of the Blue Cross and Blue Shield Association.
+No representation is made that any organization other than Blue Cross and your employer will be responsible for honoring this contract.
+The purpose of this paragraph is for legal clarification; it does not add additional obligations on the part of Blue Cross not created under the original agreement.